Create a Website Account - Manage notification subscriptions, save form progress and more.

-Reviewing Post-Conviction Claims of
+Reviewing Post-Conviction Claims of Innocence or Over-Conviction

 Orange County District Attorney David M. Hoovler, on April 23, 2019, released an update on the Orange County District Attorney’s Conviction Integrity Program (CIP).
 The CIP was established in July 2015 to review claims of actual innocence submitted by defendants who were convicted of crimes.
 In addition, the CIP reviews claims where defendants allege that, although they committed an offense during an incident, they were convicted of a crime that was grossly disproportionate to the nature of their conduct in that incident.